When you are looking to harness the beneficial properties of hemp oil, you undoubtedly want the best hemp oil you can find.

 But, to ensure its effective absorption you need to make sure the product is correctly manufactured.

-A nano-emulsion delivery allows for optimal absorption.
+A water soluble formulation or delivery allows for optimal absorption.
 This is due to:

 - Increased surface area.
-The increased surface area of hemp oil nanoparticles allows it to more effectively interact with the body’s systems and exert its effects.
+The increased surface area of hemp oil particles allows it to more effectively interact with the body’s systems and exert its effects.

 - Water-solubility.
 Water-soluble compounds are more bioactive in the body compared to fat-soluble compounds due to increased absorption.

-Purchasing a nano-emulsion hemp oil softgel ensures you are getting the most bang for your buck.
+Purchasing a water soluble hemp oil softgel ensures you are getting the most bang for your buck.

 Dark Glass Packaging